How Many Watts Does It Take to Run a House?

 To determine the right size whole-home generator, you’ll need to know two factors:

-- Starting Wattage: The number of watts needed to power a device after it’s been turned off.
+- Starting Wattage: The number of watts needed at start-up.

-- Running Wattage: The wattage needed to continuously power a device or appliance.
+- Running Wattage: The wattage needed for the device to operate or run.

-You will need a generator with enough capacity to exceed the combined wattage of all electrically powered devices in your home.
-The total capacity of your electrical panel can be used as a starting point as well.
+You’ll need a generator with enough capacity to exceed the combined wattage of all electrically powered devices in your home.
+Use the total capacity of your electrical panel as a starting point.

 Calculating Wattage

-To calculate the right sized generator, list every appliance it will power, determine the starting and running wattage of each, and add up the numbers.
-Wattage should be listed on the appliance label.
-Nonetheless, you can follow this overview of what an appliance wattage profile might look like:
+To calculate the right-sized generator, list every appliance it will power and the starting and running wattage.
+Then, add up your totals.
+Manufacturers list the wattage on the appliance’s electrical sticker.
+Follow this overview of what an appliance wattage profile might look like:

 Appliance |